This easy homemade marzipan recipe will convince you that it’s better to make your own — and no eggs for this recipe either!

 Once all the skin has been removed, place almonds in a food processor.
 Pulse until they’re in powdery form.

-Add rosewater and 7 tsp of water.
+Add powdered sugar, rosewater and 7 tsp of water.
 Continue pulsing (processing) and checking the texture of the paste.
 If it’s too dry, add another tsp of water (and so on), until you get your desired consistency.

 Take paste out of the food processor.